The plastic waste problem is a growing global concern. Let’s understand its implications and how we can reduce it.

 Reducing plastic waste has various advantages, including the preservation of natural resources, environmental protection, and cost savings.

-As for reducing plastic use on a industrial scale. us consumers have great power.
+As for reducing plastic use on an industrial scale.
+We, consumers, have great power.
 Each purchase we make is a cue to the kind of product we want.
 So, choose plastic-free alternatives with each purchase.

 Sanjoli is currently working as a Content Strategist and has a Master’s degree in Fashion Journalism.
 She has contributed to publications like MensXP, Mindless Mag and Sustain: The Mag in the past.
 Conscious Charcha is her way of learning more about sustainability and spreading the word about a sustainable lifestyle.